microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

 	_Viewing blob containers_

 1. Click **distances** to open the container named "distances."
-This container was created by the Pythin code you ran on the cluster.
+This container was created by the Python code you ran on the cluster.

     ![Opening the blob container](Images/view-blobs.png)